2017 Management Seminar for College News Editors

 More than 50 college journalists from across the U.S. will learn leadership, management, content development and new media production skills at the Henry W. Grady College of Journalism and Mass Communication on July 23-28, 2017, at the 22nd annual Management Seminar for College News Editors (MSCNE).

-Sponsored by the Cox Institute for Journalism Innovation, Management and Leadership and directed by Nsenga K. Burton, Ph.D., the seminar will be led by nearly 20 educators and industry professionals.
+Sponsored by the Cox Institute for Journalism Innovation, Management and Leadership and directed by Nsenga K. Burton, Ph.D., the seminar will be led by more than 20 educators and industry professionals.
 The late Conrad Fink started the program in 1996 to better prepare campus news editors for top management positions at their news organizations.

 MSCNE participants will also travel to Atlanta and meet with reporters, editors and producers at The Atlanta Journal-Constitution, WSB-TV and CNN.
 Student editors will gain hands-on multimedia experience and participate in a simulated news event that involves UGA public safety and communications officials.